utopia-foss/dantro/doc/integrating.rst

 These plot configurations already do much more and are meant to illustrate the capabilities of the plotting framework.
 Without going into detail, let's highlight some of the operations specified above:

-* With the :py:class:`~dantro.plot_creators.pcr_psp.MultiversePlotCreator`, data from several simulations can be combined into a higher-dimensional array.
+* With the :py:class:`~dantro.plot.creators.psp.MultiversePlotCreator`, data from several simulations can be combined into a higher-dimensional array.
 * The ``select_and_combine`` key controls which data to select from each simulation and how it should be combined into the higher-dimensional object.
 * The ``transform`` key is used to control the :ref:`dag_framework`, e.g. to calculate the mean over some dimension of the data or label the dimensions accordingly.
 * The ``facet_grid`` plot is a very versatile plotting function for high-dimensional data, which is why it is used here.
 See :ref:`here <dag_generic_facet_grid>` for more information.